Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"The incident at the Yellow House".</h2 head><h3 quote align='center'>"Vincent van Gogh cut off part of his own left ear on this day in 1888 after a heated argument with fellow artist Paul Gauguin, with whom he had been sharing a house in the south of France.
+<h3 OTD<h2 head>"The incident at the Yellow House".</h2 head><h3 quote align='center'>"Vincent van Gogh cut off part of his own left ear on this day in 1888 after an argument with fellow artist Paul Gauguin, with whom he had been sharing a house.
 Van Gogh reportedly then delivered his ear to a nearby brothel.
-Art historians have debated the incident for decades.
+Art historians have debated the incident, often framing it within his brief, prolific career and his struggles with mental health.
 Discover the ten reasons van Gogh's The Starry Night is a masterpiece".</h3 quote></h3 OTD